 It was also at this camp that the POWs refused to load and unload war materials for the Japanese.
-After several beatings, but the POWs still refused to load the ammunition, so the Japanese pulled the POWs from the detail.
+After several beatings, the POWs still refused to load the ammunition, so the Japanese pulled the POWs from the detail.
 With their success with the munitions in mind, the prisoners decided that they were going to slow the construction of the dry dock by slowing the amount of dirt they removed for the dry dock.
 Even though they were beaten, the prisoners would not load more than four cars of dirt a day.
 It should be mentioned that pay for a day’s work was about four, U.S., cents a day.

 While in the camp, the POWs received three meals of rice a day.
 Occasionally, they received a bowl of potato vine soup and other scraps from the guards’ food.
 In an attempt to get the POWs to work harder, the Japanese offered a food bonus of an onion or rice ball to any POW who loaded fourteen cars of dirt.
 Leo recalled that many men killed themselves working for the bonus.

-Leo became a witness to the bombing of Tsuruga by American planes.
-The first air raid Leo lived through took place during December 1944, which was followed by twenty more air raids.
+Leo became a witness to the bombing by American planes.
+The first air raid Leo lived through took place in December 1944, which was followed by twenty more air raids.
 In January 1945, there were even more air raids causing greater destruction.
 On March 13, 1945, Osaka was hit hard by the B-29s.
 The next day when the POWs took their places for roll call, every POW who was number 29 in his detachment was beaten.
 This happened five or six times in the next several months.
 The prisoners got used to the air raids and did not run for shelter when the air raid siren was sounded.
 When the siren went off, the prisoners stayed where they were.
 Only when the short alert was sounded that the bombers were minutes away did they run for cover.